jsenv/core/docs/testing/readme.md

 ## Execution disconnection

-Platform disconnected during file execution sets execution status to disconnected and test is considered as failed.
+Runtime disconnected during file execution sets execution status to disconnected and test is considered as failed.

 ```js
 while (true) {}
 ```

-Note: There is, fortunately, no way to crash a browser during execution so this code might either crash the platform or result in a timeout.
+Note: There is, fortunately, no way to crash a browser during execution so this code might either crash the runtime or result in a timeout.
 Inside node however you could write code resulting in a disconnected execution.

 ```js
 process.exit()